ome/omero-guide-python/docs/setup.rst

 Conda manages programming environments in a manner similar to `virtualenv <https://virtualenv.pypa.io/en/stable/>`_.
 You can install the various dependencies following the steps below (Option 1) or build locally a Docker Image using ``repo2docker`` (Option 2).
-When the installation is done, you should be ready to use the CellProfiler API and OMERO, see :doc:`gettingstarted`.
+When the installation is done, you should be ready to use the OMERO Python API, see :doc:`gettingstarted`.

 *Option 1*
 ~~~~~~~~~~